 Clerk to the Governors

-Michelle joined the Governing body in 2018, as she wanted to be involved in the evolution of Sandy Upper School into Sandy Secondary School.
-Michelle qualified from Trinity College, Cambridge, and is a veterinary surgeon working exclusively in the field of veterinary emergency and critical care.
+Michelle joined the Governing Body in 2018 as she wanted to be involved in the evolution of Sandy Upper School into Sandy Secondary School.
+Michelle qualified from Trinity College, Cambridge and is a veterinary surgeon working exclusively in the field of veterinary emergency and critical care.
 She has lived in Sandy with her family for many years and is a member of the Rotary Club of Sandy.
-Michelle’s driving ambition is to empower students of all abilities, backgrounds, and aspirations to release their full potential; she hopes to achieve this by working with the rest of the Governing body to create an inspiring learning environment which enriches all students who attend Sandy Secondary School.
+Michelle’s driving ambition is to empower students of all abilities, backgrounds, and aspirations to release their full potential; she hopes to achieve this by working with the rest of the Governing Body to create an inspiring learning environment which enriches of all who attend Sandy Secondary School.

-Tracey has spent most of her working life at Sandy Upper School, joining in 1991, and she is the last remaining teacher who has worked under all of the head teachers the school has ever had.
+Tracey has spent most of her working life at Sandy Upper School, joining in 1991, and she is the last remaining teacher who has worked under all of the Head Teachers the School has ever had.
 Tracey has held a number of positions in the school; she is a Science teacher and has previously been Head of the Science department for more than 10 years.
-Tracey is now employed as an Assistant Principal with responsibility for the Sixth Form and Community.
+She is now employed as an Assistant Principal with responsibility for the Sixth Form and Community.

 Farah has been a veterinary surgeon for 25 years.
-For the past 15 years, she has been working at a veterinary practice in Upper Caldecote, where she is currently the Clinical Director.
-Farah has two children, attending a local primary school, and she became a Governor at Moggerhanger when her children started there.
+For the past 15 years she has been working at a veterinary practice in Upper Caldecote, where she is currently the Clinical Director.
+Farah has two children attending a local primary school and she became a governor at Moggerhanger Primary when her children started there.
 Farah has since been co-opted onto the board at Sandy Secondary School.
-As a parent, Farah has a keen interest in education and enjoys being able to make some contribution to support the school in their mission to provide all their students with the ability to achieve their full potential.
+As a parent Farah has a keen interest in education and enjoys being able to make some contribution to support the school in their mission to provide all their students with the ability to achieve their full potential.

 Name-Declaration of Interest-End of Term of Office

 Gill Deans - Parent - March 2022